-He pointed to improved testing and tracing capabilities and "more importantly", the vaccination programme now under way.
+He pointed to improved testing and tracing capabilities and "more importantly", the vaccination programme now underway.

-"That's a game changer," said Mr Wong, who also co-chairs the multi-ministry task force on Covid-19.
+"That's a game-changer," said Mr Wong, who also co-chairs the multi-ministry taskforce on Covid-19.
 "No doubt there is uncertainty with supply, but we have done our best to procure as much as we can.
+And if all goes well, we get everyone vaccinated.
 So what we need to do really is to tide through from now until the point when everyone in Singapore is vaccinated."